signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 ```
 However, there's something wrong here about nullability.
 Despites the non nullable string and list, `Name` and `Values` are
 null by default and absolutely no warning of any kind will help the developer see this.
 Another aspect that can be surprising is that a ValueTuple is a... value type.
-Its individual fields cannot be set independently: the whole tuple
+Its individual fields cannot be set independently:
-has to be reassigned to a new one.
-Car must be taken to copy the "previous" other field values from the original
+the whole tuple has to be reassigned to a new one.
+Care must be taken to copy the "previous" other field values from the original
 one.
 In a IPoco, value tuples must be `ref` properties:
 ```csharp